sven-hash/docs/versioned_docs/version-stable/overview/nym-platform.md

   }}
 />

-The [Nym platform](https://github.com/nymtech/nym) includes mixnodes, validators, gateways, and client code used for talking to the network.
-All of this is run in a decentralized, trustless fashion.
+*Mix nodes* provide network security for network content _and_ metadata, making it impossible to see who is communicating with who.

-The mixnodes provide network security for network content _and_ metadata, making it impossible to see who is communicating with who.
+*Validators* secure the network with proof-of-stake Sybil defenses, determine which nodes are included within the network, and work together to create Coconut threshold credentials which provide anonymous access to data and resources.

-Validators secure the network with proof-of-stake Sybil defenses, determine which nodes are included within the network, and work together to create Coconut threshold credentials which provide anonymous access to data and resources.
+*Gateways* act as message storage for clients which may go offline and come back online again, and defend against denial of service attacks.

-Gateway nodes act as message storage for clients which may go offline and come back online again, and defend against denial of service attacks.
+You might notice the diagram above also contains the *Nyx Blockchain* - this will be discussed in more detail below.

 But the Nym platform (blue) is just infrastructure.
 The interesting part are the privacy enhanced apps (yellow) which can be created by privacy developers or hooked into the network for existing applications.
 We've included some (fictional) examples of things we think people might build or integrate.
 Read our docs and use your imagination, and you may come up with many more!